ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ## Layer 2 (Off-Chain)

+Ergo can utilise multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
+Ergo can also be compatible with other UTXO Layer 2 solutions, such as Bitcoin's Lightning Network.
+The implementation here will depend on the needs of the applications being built on Ergo.

 **Lightning Network:** Due to the shared UTXO architecture utilising Bitcoins Lightning network is also a possibility.
 Basically in a lightning channel, two participants send their funds to a specific type of joint multisig wallet that allows them to create and enforce off chain agreements.
 The network itself is just a bunch of these channels connected together.
 You can then structure an off chain payment across many channels, where none of the funds actually leaves any individual channel, but instead just shuffles around like an abacus.